nudge/HackYourFuture-JS1/Week2/README.md

 Statements do something.

-We've seen some statements last week:
-Declaring, initializing, and assigning variables are statements.
+We've seen some statements last week: Declaring, initializing, and assigning variables are statements.
+Statements end in a semicolon `;`.

 Expressions reduce down to a value.